Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Many AFFF lawsuits are indeed premised on the government’s use of MilSpec AFFF.
 Many PFSA lawsuits allege the fluorocarbon surfactant components of MilSpec AFFF were unreasonably dangerous because they contained PFAS, PFOA, PFOS, and other PFAS that break down into PFOS or PFOA.

-This effort to hide behind the government’s skirt is called the government contractor defense, a doctrine that shields contractors from liability for damages from products meeting specific specifications to achieve military objectives.
+This effort to hide behind the government’s skirt is called the government contractor defense.
+This doctrine shields contractors from liability for damages from products meeting specific specifications to achieve military objectives.
 They contend that the government not only “approved” but wrote, issued, updated, and enforced the precise specifications for MilSpec AFFF that required fluorocarbon surfactant.

 In their motion for partial summary judgment filed on n the AFFF class action lawsuit in the MDL, the defendants claim that they were required to use fluorocarbons in the product.
 Plaintiff’s AFFF lawyers will argue in their response that the design specification from the defendant was not sufficiently detailed.